-Everyone likes something for free, so offering up some of the furniture, curtains or other items in the home could be a great way to get someone to sign on the dotted line quickly.
-Another great tip is to offer money toward the closing costs as a way to entice people to buy.
-Transferable home warranties are also becoming popular, and for as little as $500, you can offer a one-year policy that will cover appliances and home systems if they fail.
+Everyone likes something that is inexpensive or free, so offering up some of the furniture, appliances, curtains or other items in the home could be a great way to get someone to sign on the dotted line quickly.
+Another great tip is to offer money toward closing costs as a way to entice people to buy.
+Home warranties are also popular and appealing to home buyers, These service contracts can cover appliances and home systems if they fail.
 Anything you can do to give the buyer a little extra can always speed up negotiations.

 Use Social Media

-Talk with your agent about a solid social media plan that includes utilizing Facebook, Twitter, Instagram, YouTube and Pinterest in order to help sell your home.
-Make sure you have great pictures, creative videos and unique descriptions that will get people interested.
+Talk with your agent about a solid social media plan that includes the most popular sites in order to help sell your home.
+Make sure you have great pictures, creative videos, and unique descriptions that will get people interested.
 Use these sites to network as much as possible so you can reach out to new buyers and create interest in your home.